ELIXIREstonia/2021-10-19-shell-advanced/setup.md

 ~~~
 {: .language-bash}

-By default `curl` command writes the content into Stdout and you should redicet by using `>` notation.
-But as most command line programs, `curl` too has a lot of helpful options.
+By default `curl` command writes the content into Stdout and you should redirect it by using `>` notation.
 Here we used `-O` flag to tell curl to use the same filename as the source.
-Check `man curl` for additional parameters and explanation
+Check `man curl` or `curl --help` for additional parameters and their explanation.

-Other similar command is `wget` that lets you download files from internet. *If* it is installed you can use that, check `man wget` first.
+Other similar command is `wget` that lets you download files from internet. *If* it is available on your system you can use that, check `wget --help` first.

 > ## Where to type commands: How to open a new shell